 - You can resize cloud disks which are in the in use (In Use) state.
 This occurs when instances to which the disks are attached are in the running (Running) or stopped (Stopped) state.

-- You can resize basic disks, ultra disks, SSD disks, and ESSD disks.
+- You can resize basic disks, ultra disks, standard SSD, and enhanced SSDs (ESSDs).